-- 46 A longing for justice is at the heart of our Methodist being, identity and strategy, and recent events have meant that the time is right for a renewed focus and fresh approach. - 47 The last decade has seen enormous change in our society and around the world.
+- 11. The last decade has seen enormous change in our society and around the world.
 In the wake of the financial crisis of 2008 a programme of austerity was introduced in the UK to eliminate public budget deficits.
-Although education, health and international development were in theory protected, there were significant reductions in welfare spending and local government funding, as well as key public services.
+Although education, health and international development were protected in theory, there were significant reductions in welfare spending and local government funding, as well as key public services.
 These cuts hit the poorest hardest, leading to an increase in child poverty and a fall in life expectancy amongst the worst off in certain parts of the country.
-The current cost of living crisis is not new for many people, but has tipped them over into even deeper catastrophe. - 48 Two key political referendums were held in the UK in recent years.
+The current cost of living crisis is not new for many people, but has tipped them over into even deeper catastrophe. - 12.
+Two key political referendums were held in the UK in recent years.
 The Scottish Independence Referendum in 2014 resulted in a vote for Scotland to remain part of the UK.
 The Brexit Referendum of 2016 resulted in the UK formally ceasing to be a member state of the EU on 31 January 2020.
 Despite being supposedly decisive votes, both issues remain intensely contested and demonstrate deep fractures and polarisation.
 The constitutional scaffolding of the UK is under greater pressure.
 Many people from minority ethnic groups reported an increase in abuse and hate speech after the Brexit vote.
-Brexit continues to have a particular impact on Northern Ireland and the Republic of Ireland, and negotiations to untangle UK and EU relationships are still continuing. - 49 The Covid-19 pandemic resulted in over 200,000 deaths in the UK by the end of 2022.
+Brexit continues to have a particular impact on Northern Ireland and the Republic of Ireland, and negotiations to untangle UK and EU relationships are still continuing. - 13.
+The Covid-19 pandemic resulted in over 200,000 deaths in the UK by the end of 2022.
 It shone a light on pre-existing health inequalities.
-Mortality was 2.6 times higher in the most deprived than the least deprived areas, and highest amongst Bangladeshi, Pakistani and Black Caribbean groups, and among people with a self-reported disability or a learning disability.5 Emergency measures to support incomes and businesses resulted in additional government spending of between £300-400 billion.6 And while inspiring forms of community solidarity were evident through the pandemic, isolation, addiction, domestic violence and mental ill health were also seen to increase. - The pandemic, together with Russia's war on Ukraine, added to inflationary pressures and a rise in international energy prices.
+Mortality was 2.6 times higher in the most deprived than the least deprived areas, and highest amongst Bangladeshi, Pakistani and Black Caribbean groups, and among people with a self-reported disability or a learning disability.3 Emergency measures to support incomes and businesses resulted in additional government spending of between £300-400 billion.4 And while inspiring forms of community solidarity were evident through the pandemic, isolation, addiction, domestic violence and mental ill health were also seen to increase. - 14.
+The pandemic, together with Russia's war on Ukraine, added to inflationary pressures and a rise in international energy prices.
 Significant rises in fuel and food prices have contributed to a widespread cost of living crisis.
-People are increasingly turning to foodbanks, and churches and community groups have been running Warm Welcome spaces for people unable to afford to eat and heat their homes. - 51 The last decade has seen sea levels rise and an increase in flooding, heatwaves, droughts and other extreme weather events.
-The least well off are carrying the biggest impact of the climate crisis.
-Despite the international agreements made through the COP summits, the world is set to emit enough carbon to exceed the 1.5°C global warming target within the next 10 years, with the planet's average temperature on a trajectory to reach 2.5°C above pre-industrial levels by the end of the century.
-There is an existential need for more urgent and radical action to tackle the climate crisis, biodiversity loss and environmental destruction. - 52 In East Africa, the worst drought in 40 years has been exacerbated by rocketing global food prices, placing 22 million people at risk of starvation.
-At the end of 2021, the United Nations High Commissioner for Refugees (UNHCR) estimated that 89.3 million people were forcibly displaced as a result of persecution, conflict, violence, human rights violations or events seriously disturbing public order.
-The war in Ukraine has led to the largest movement of refugees in Europe since the Second World War.
-This has added pressure to an already struggling international refugee protection system, but also raised questions about how different groups of refugees are treated. - 53 The #MeToo movement showed the ongoing injustices of misogyny and violence against women
+People are increasingly turning to foodbanks, and churches and community groups have been running Warm Welcome spaces for people unable to afford to eat and heat their homes.

-5 www.kingsfund.org.uk/publications/deaths-covid-19
+3 kingsfund.org.uk/publications/deaths-covid-19, accessed 6 March 2023